Skip to main content

 plain_text_passwd: password

-The interesting element here is the presence of the cloud-init property, you can see that it is composed of two sub-properties: network-config, and user-data.
+The interesting aspect here is the presence of the cloud-init property; you can see that it consists of two sub-properties: network-config, and user-data.

-These last ones are part of a set of 7 properties that you can use to configure your virtual machine with cloud-init.
+These are part of a set of 7 properties that you can use to configure your virtual machine with cloud-init.

-- user-data: This value must be encoded in base64 and contains notably configuration information for the user accounts of the virtual machine.
+• user-data : This value must be base64 encoded and notably contains configuration information for the virtual machine's user accounts.
 You can also add scripts to install or update packages.

-- network-config: This value must be encoded in base64 and contains notably network configuration information for the virtual machine.
+• network-config : This value must be base64 encoded and notably contains network configuration information for the virtual machine.

-- public-keys: Indicates that the instance should fill the 'authorized_keys' of the default user with this value.
+• public-keys : Indicates that the instance should populate the default user's 'authorized_keys' with this value.

-- instance-id: Allows to define a unique instance identifier with cloud-init.
+• instance-id : Allows setting a unique instance identifier for cloud-init.

-- password: If defined, the default user's password will be set to this value to allow password-based connection.
-The password will only be valid for one connection.
+• password : If set, the default user's password will be set to this value to allow password-based login.
+The password will only be valid for a single login.
 If the value is 'RANDOM', a random password will be generated and displayed on the console.

-- seedfrom: Allows to define a URL where cloud-init will go to retrieve the configuration files it must use.
+• seedfrom : Allows setting a URL from which cloud-init will fetch the configuration files it needs to use.
 For more information on how cloud-init works, please refer to the official documentation

 Execution

-To verify the correct execution of cloud-init, you should be able to connect with the user you configured in the user-data.yml file or the hostname should change to be set to the one you put in 'hostname'.
+To verify that cloud-init executed correctly, you should be able to log in using the user you configured in the user-data.yml file, or the hostname should have been updated to the one you specified in ‘hostname’.

 sudo cat /var/log/cloud-init-output.log